-• If you choose to use a Windows user account, type the respective user name and password.
-This account allows you to access Windows configuration data of the computer that hosts the registered instance.
+- If you choose to use a Windows user account, type the respective user name and password.
+This account allows you to access Windows configuration data of the computer that hosts the registered instance. - (i) IDERA recommends that you use the Test Credentials option to verify that SQL Inventory Manager can successfully monitor the newly registered instances.

-3. Information
+4.9.3 3.
+Information